 Ezekiel 18:23 - Dealing with another "free willers" Gotcha verse.

-Joseph N. gives us another "Gotcha" verse he THINKS he understands, but clearly does not, saying: "Ezekiel 18:23 KJV Have I any pleasure at all that the wicked should die? saith the Lord God : and not that he should return from his ways, and live?
+"free will choice"/Arminians frequently give us another "Gotcha" verse they THINK they understand, but clearly do not, saying: "Ezekiel 18:23 KJV Have I any pleasure at all that the wicked should die? saith the Lord God : and not that he should return from his ways, and live?

-And When the Potter out of the same lump makes both the vessels of wrath fitted to destruction and the vessels of mercy which HE HAD AFORE PREPARED UNTO GLORY, this is all done as Romans 9:16 tells us "So then IT IS NOT OF HIM THAT WILLETH, nor of him that runneth, BUT OF GOD that sheweth mercy."
+And they contradict the Scriptures that tell us the Potter out of the same lump makes both the vessels of wrath fitted to destruction and the vessels of mercy which HE HAD AFORE PREPARED UNTO GLORY, this is all done as Romans 9:16 tells us "So then IT IS NOT OF HIM THAT WILLETH, nor of him that runneth, BUT OF GOD that sheweth mercy."

 Here is my article on this.
 May God grant us all more understanding of this amazing Book he has given us.

 Ezekiel 18:23 - “HAVE I ANY PLEASURE AT ALL THAT THE WICKED SHOULD DIE? saith the Lord God: and not that he should return from his ways, and live?”

 Ezekiel 33:11-12 - “ Say unto them, As I live, saith the Lord God, I HAVE NO PLEASURE IN THE DEATH OF THE WICKED; but that the wicked turn from his way and live: turn ye, turn ye from your evil ways; for why will ye die, O house of Israel?